astronomer/docs/learn/airflow-sql-data-quality.md

     - **Connection Type**: `SQLite`.
     - **Host**: `/tmp/sqlite.db`.

-## Step 3: Add a SQL file for a custom check
+## Step 3: Add a SQL file with a custom check

 1. In the `include` folder, create a file called `custom_check.sql`.